 Prep: Preheat the oven to 420°F (220°C).
 Place a dark-colored baking sheet in the oven to heat up.

-Season the potatoes: Carefully toss the cut potatoes in a large bowl with olive oil, garlic powder, paprika, salt and black pepper.
+Season the potatoes: Carefully toss the cut potatoes in a large bowl with oil (if using), garlic powder, paprika, Italian seasoning, salt and black pepper.
 Make sure all potatoes are evenly coated.

 Add potatoes to baking sheet: Carefully remove the preheated baking sheet from the oven using oven gloves.
-Spray with a light coating of oil.
-Place the potatoes on it in a single layer with their cut side DOWN.
-Tuck the rosemary sprigs in between the potatoes.
+Melt butter on pan, then carefully toss potatoes on the pan in butter.
+Spread out potatoes in a single layer with their cut side DOWN.

 Bake: Bake the potatoes for around 25-30 minutes, or until tender on the inside and crispy on the outside.
 You can finish under the broiler for 2-3 minutes to really crisp up the top as well.

 Garnish: Sprinkle the hot potatoes with black pepper, sea salt flaked and fresh parsley, if you like.
 Serve immediately.